 A: The schedule of events is usually announced the month before the Festival, but for the most up-to-date scheduling, sign up for our newsletter HERE.

-A: The specific dates of the Festival change from year-to-year, but it usually takes place in mid-to-late October.
+A: The specific dates of the Festival change from year-to-year.
+The next Festival will take place from:

 A: Yes.
 As a rule, we only sell venues TO CAPACITY, so there is always the chance that people who RSVP will not show up.
 If you arrive early and are nice to the people running the stand-by line, there is a good chance you can get into the event.